gravbox/gFile/README.md

 # gFile Envelope Encryption System
-This is an  encrypted fie system.
+This is an  encrypted file system.
 The engine implements **Envelope Encryption**.
 This is a multi-tenant file storage system.
 Each tenant stores files in a container.
 A container is essentially a virtual file system.
 Each file is stored a unique data key.
 The data key is prepended to the file encrypted with a tenant key.
-Every file for a tenant has its data key encrypted with the tenant key.
-This allows the re-keying of the whole tenant very quickly, as there is no need to re-encrypt the whole file.
+Every file for a tenant has its unique data key encrypted with its tenant key.
+This allows the re-keying of the whole tenant very quickly, as there is no need to re-encrypt whole files.
 Only the data key header is re-encrypted.

 ```csharp
 //Create engine